Southwest under scrutiny after wave of storm cancellations

 Problems at Southwest Airlines appeared to snowball after the worst of the storm passed.
 It cancelled more than 70% of its flights Monday, more than 60% on Tuesday, and warned that it would operate just over a third of its usual schedule in the days ahead to allow crews to get back to where they needed to be.

-American, United, Delta and JetBlue, suffered cancellations rates of between none and 2% by Tuesday.
+American, United, Delta and JetBlue, suffered cancellation rates of between none and 2% by Tuesday.

 The disparity has triggered a closer look at Southwest operations by the U.S. Department of Transportation, which called the rate of cancellations “disproportionate and unacceptable,” and sought to ensure that the Dallas carrier was sticking by its obligations to stranded customers.